yennanliu/CS_basics/doc/cheatsheet/union_find.md

     - build 2 API:
         - `Union`
         - `connected`
-        - find : do "route compression" in it. so union and connected API will with `O(1)` time complexity
+        - find : once "route compression" is applied, then union and connected API will be `O(1)` time complexity
     - parent : array, record "parent node"
     - size : array, record "weight of each node"
 - Use case